 All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below), containing all the information you should need.
 However you may find the following textbooks useful for additional reading and reference:

 - Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press (a comprehensive reference book at advanced postgraduate/research level)

-Other textbooks which may be useful and are particularly approachable are:
+Other books which may be useful for reference and general reading are:

 - Nucleosynthesis and Chemical Evolution of Galaxies, B. Pagel, 1997, Cambridge Univ Press (covers the material on chemical evolution).